luphord/bootstrap/README.md

 # bootstrap
-Tools to bootstrap a luphord's dev environment
+Simple tooling to bootstrap luphord's dev environment on a new linux machine.